Software Engineer Jobs at Atomic Machines with Visa Sponsorship

 About Atomic Machines

 Atomic Machines is ushering in a new era of micromanufacturing with its Matter Compiler™ technology.
 This full-stack technology enables new classes of micromachines to be designed and built by offering manufacturing processes and a materials library that is inaccessible to semiconductor manufacturing methods.
 It promises to unlock MEMS manufacturing for the many device classes frustrated by semiconductor methods and to open up entirely new product classes.
 The Matter Compiler™ technology fully realizes the digital manufacturing dream: bits and raw materials go in, and complete, functional micromachines come out.
 The Atomic Machines team has also created an exciting first device—one that was only made possible by the existence of the Matter Compiler™ technology—that we will be unveiling to the world soon.
-Our offices are in Emeryville and Santa Clara, California.

 About The Role:

 - Write, operate, and debug software and firmware for complex robotics with hard real-time constraints.
-The code you write is what drives all manufacturing operations at Atomic Machines – and must be reliable, fault tolerant, and well instrumented.

-- Work at multiple levels of the software stack.
-You’ll design and implement a networked API and debug it down to the hardware.
+- Work at multiple levels of the software stack—you'll design and implement a networked API and debug it down to the hardware.

-- A deep understanding of how computers work.
-Our work involves a variety of processors and computing environments – Linux, FreeRTOS, and bare metal.
+- Deep and broad understanding of how computers work (our work involves a variety of processors and computing environments at multiple levels of the stack).

 Bonus Points For